franciscop/legally/README.md

 ![Licenses](images/packages.png)

-> `-` means the license couldn't be found and `? verify` that it was found but couldn't be parsed
+> `-` means the license couldn't be found and `?` that it was found but couldn't be parsed

 And then the license count in your project (different example from the one above):